lucastrschneider/simon-setup/README.md

 ## Headset fix

-Open the file `/etc/modprobe.d/alsa-base.conf` and add this line in the end.
+Open the file `/etc/modprobe.d/alsa-base.conf` and add this line in the end

 ```
 # Custom
 options snd-hda-intel model=headset-mic,dell-headset-multi
 ```

-Now reboot and test if the headset choose pop-up appears when plugged.
+Now reboot and test if the headset choose pop-up appears when plugged

 ## SSH Keys

-Run the following script an add the copied key to GitHub.
+Run the following script an add the copied key to GitHub

 ```bash
 ./git_ssh_config.sh